sitbayevalibek/Portfolio-Projects/README.md

 # Portfolio-Projects
-These are the projects I have done.
+These are the projects I have done.!